IbrahimKashif1/UWConnect/README.md

 UWConnect is an innovative platform designed to enhance the connectivity and collaboration among University of Waterloo students, faculty, and staff.
 By facilitating more direct communication and providing a centralized hub for resources and information, UWConnect aims to make campus life more integrated and accessible for everyone involved!
 Whether you're looking to join a group related to your interests, find campus events, or connect with peers and professors, UWConnect is your go-to solution!

 > This is a video!
-Click on it to see the project walkthrough and manual rather than having to read all our documentation!
+Click on it to see the project walkthrough rather than having to read all our documentation!
 [![OUR PROJECT WALKTHROUGH](https://img.youtube.com/vi/A8VEZt210TY/0.jpg)](https://youtu.be/A8VEZt210TY)